Device-Black/pawn-state-directive/README.md

 	state MeuEstado; // Mudança para o MeuEstado funcao(); // chamando funcao() do MeuEstado

-	state MeuAutomato:EstadoB; // Mudança para o EstadoA do MeuAutomato funcao(); // chamando funcao() do EstadoA do MeuAutomato }
+	state MeuAutomato:EstadoA; // Mudança para o EstadoA do MeuAutomato funcao(); // chamando funcao() do EstadoA do MeuAutomato }
 ```